-- ☑ Significant progress in recent years in correcting acute macro imbalances and restructuring the Greek economy - ~19pps improvement in structural primary balance since 2009 (vs. ~3pps for the Euro Area) - Surplus current account in 2013 and 2014 (0.6% and 0.9% of GDP respectively) - Significant improvements in terms of wage competitiveness and regulatory / business environment - ☑ Economic activity surprisingly resilient in H1 2015; full-year GDP contraction likely to prove milder than anticipated. - Economy showed resilience in first half of 2015 - Full year 2015 GDP likely to decline by less than expected, notwithstanding new fiscal measures and capital controls - ☑ New program envisages full coverage of State borrowing needs for next 3 years; new OSI likely after completion of 1st review - ☑ Timely completion of bank recap to facilitate improvement of domestic financial conditions, swift removal of capital controls and resumption of positive growth of deposits - ☑ Renewed focus on structural reforms could significantly boost medium-term growth
+- ☑ Significant progress in recent years in correcting acute macro imbalances and restructuring the Greek economy - 18pps improvement in structural fiscal balance since 2009 (vs. 3.6pps for the Euro Area) - Surplus current account balances in 2013-2015(f) for the first time on record (since 1947) - Significant improvements in terms of wage competitiveness and regulatory / business environment - ☑ Economic activity surprisingly resilient in H1 2015; full-year GDP contraction likely to prove milder than anticipated - Economy showed resilience in first half of 2015 - Full year 2015 GDP likely to decline by less than anticipated earlier, notwithstanding new fiscal measures and capital controls - ☑ New program envisages full coverage of State borrowing needs for next 3 years; new OSI likely after completion of 1st review - ☑ Timely completion of bank recap to facilitate improvement of domestic financial conditions, swift removal of capital controls and resumption of positive growth of deposits - Sizeable financing committed to re-engineer domestic growth through EU structural funds & the new program (c. €70bn until 2020) - ☑ Renewed focus on structural reforms could significantly boost medium-term growth

-Conditional on: i) swift stabilization of the domestic political environment; and ii) satisfactory implementation of agreed reforms, Greece can progress on the way to economic recovery, attract increased volumes of FDI and exhibit positive and sustainable medium-term growth
+Conditional on: i) swift stabilization of the domestic political environment; and ii) satisfactory implementation of agreed reforms, Greece can progress on the way to economic recovery, attract increased volumes of FDI and exhibit positive and sustainable medium-term growth c.
+18pps Improvement in Structural Fiscal Balance Since 2009 (% Potential GDP) Cyclically adjust. balance adjusted for nonstructural elements beyond the economic cycle